Identifying an Unlicensed Electrical Contractor

 - They show up in a labelled work van but operate under a different name.

-- They ask you to purchase all the supplies.
+- They ask you to buy all the supplies.

 - They say you don’t need to involve your local electric utility to change your electrical panel or upgrade your electrical service.

-- Your General Contractor insists he has an LEC doing work but he can’t produce an electrical permit and you never see a vehicle with an ECRA/ESA licence on it.
+- Your General Contractor insists he has a Licensed Electrical Contractor doing the work.
+But he can’t produce an electrical notification to the ESA and you never see a vehicle with an ECRA/ESA licence number on it.

-- They tell you “If anyone asks, tell them that you did the work yourself.”
+- They say, “If anyone asks, tell them you did the work yourself.”

 Think you may be dealing with an unlicensed electrical contractor?
-Report it to ESA and we’ll investigate.
+You can report it to ESA anonymously and we’ll investigate.
+Help us keep Ontario safe.